Record Thanksgiving travel rush off to a smooth start despite snowy forecast

 “I was just like, ‘Man, I’m glad I only come home once a year,’” said McQueary, who was waiting to get picked up Tuesday after arriving to Chicago O’Hare International Airport to spend Thanksgiving with family in his hometown of Byron, Illinois.

-Associated Press writer Claire Savage and photographer Erin Hooley contributed to the story from Chicago.
-Associated Press writer Joseph Frederick contributed from New York.
+Associated Press writer Claire Savage and photographer Erin Hooley in Chicago, Associated Press Video Journalist Terry Chea in Oakland, California, and Associated Press writer Joseph Frederick in New York contributed to this report.